lopho/quick_tagger/README.md

 - Hit a letter key on your keyboard to add a tag, hit it again to remove it again.
 - Saves tags as `<image_file_name>.txt` files in the same folder as the images.
 - Loads already present text files with tags
-- Tags are automatically synced with text files.
+- Tag files are instantly updated
 - Tags and image file name are output to the terminal and in the window titlebar
 ```sh
 python tagger.py path/to/dataset